FelipeAndrioli/react-windows-calculator/reports/REPORT.md

 Now that I've finished the get started guide from Spring Boot, I'll put it on a new folder and create a new back end project to advance with the application.

+After completing the get started guide from Spring Boot site, I wrote a sum service, where it receives two numbers as parameters and return the sum of them.
+I tested it using the software Postman and it returns the correct result.
+However some questions remain on my mind, about Model and how to use it in the right way.